Climate change in California: Wildfires

 Recent wildfire seasons have broken number of records.
 The 2018 season became the deadliest and most destructive in the state's history, with 103 people killed and 24,226 buildings damaged or destroyed.
 The 2020 season became the largest in the state's recorded history in terms of area burned, with more than 4 million acres burned across the state in 9,917 wildfires.
 Out of six of the biggest fires ever recorded in the state of California, five took place in 2020.

 In 2017, a study projected that the single largest threat to Los Angeles County hospitals related to climate change is the direct impact of the expected increase in wildfires.
 In Los Angeles County, 34% of hospitals are located within one mile of fire hazard severity zones.
 Additionally, one of these hospitals was also deemed in danger of coastal flooding due to the effects of climate change as concluded by the study.
 This latter issue was also included and focused on, as the study likewise concluded that this would become a greater hazard as sea level rise due to increase annual temperatures.

+The January 2025 Southern California wildfires resulted in roughly 200,000 residents being forced to evacuate and over 18,000 structures being damaged or destroyed.
+The two largest fires, the Palisades Fire in the Pacific Palisades and the Eaton Fire in Altadena burned over 37,000 acres and killed 31 people.
+In Altadena, the Eaton Fire killed 19 people.
+17 victims lived west of Lake Avenue, a predominately black neighborhood in Altadena.
+Residents from west Altadena received emergency evacuation orders hours after those in east Altadena, after the fire had already reached those residents' homes.
+In the Eaton fire, over 9,000 structures burned, with over 6,000 homes lost.

+The fires in Los Angeles placed thousands under evacuations, with shelters overwhelmed with families, pets, and wildlife.
+In both the Palisades and Altadena, vast numbers of wildlife were displaced.
+Larger animals like bears and mountain lions were forced into neighborhoods; new bird species moved into new nests and areas across Los Angeles, while aquatic wildlife such as fish and newts sheltered-in-place.
+It is unclear about the effects of Monarch Butterflies in the region, who cluster on trees in the region.
+Studies show that insects and less mobile invertebrates such as aphids, parasitoid wasps, and springtails are essentially gone from the region as wind speeds and the expansion of the fire moved too quickly for them to fly away or find shelter.